 - Official transcript(s)

 A full course load for the Columbia University in London Program is 16 points, which is equal to approximately four courses.
-All students are required to enroll in the Columbia Global Seminar, London as Literature.
+All students are required to enroll in the Columbia Global Seminar.
 To complete your academic program, you select courses from Queen Mary University of London's (QMUL) expansive course offerings.

 With respect to your QMUL coursework, you take a total of 45 QMUL credits.
 This usually means you will enroll in three QMUL courses as most are worth 15 QMUL credits.
 Fifteen QMUL credits are the equivalent of four Columbia points.